altwajre/hello-akka/resources/docs/03-actors/07-persistence/README.md

 ## Failures
 - If persistence of an event fails, `onPersistFailure` will be invoked (logging the error by default),
     - and the actor will unconditionally be stopped.
-- The reason that it cannot resume when persist fails
+- The reason that it cannot resume when persist fails, is that:
-    - is that it is unknown if the event was actually persisted or not,
+    - it is unknown if the event was actually persisted or not,
     - and therefore it is in an inconsistent state.
 - Restarting on persistent failures will most likely fail anyway since the journal is probably unavailable.
 - It is better to stop the actor and after a back-off timeout start it again.